dianeschuh/myceliumgarden/README.md

-## Mycelium Garden - sound installation project in co-coposition with a mycelium network –
+## Mycelium Garden - sound installation project in co-composition with a mycelium network –
 winner of the EUR ArTec Symbiosis call for projects